Last updated:

 Types of childcare

-• Day nurseries provide full and part time care for children from around 3 months up until school age.
+- Day nurseries - These provide full-time and part-time care for children from around 3 months old up to school age.
+They offer a structured environment with a focus on early learning and development.

-Some infant and primary schools have a nursery class or foundation unit and:
+- Nursery and foundation units - Some infant and primary schools have a nursery class or foundation unit offering early years education within a school setting.

 Childminders